ghc-proposals/ghc-proposals/proposals/0000-local-imports.rst

 How does the ``LocalImports`` language extension affect tooling like Haskell Language Server (HLS)?

-Will there need to be changes made to these tools to accomodate scoped import declarations?
+Will there need to be changes made to these tools to accommodate scoped import declarations?

 How should ``LocalImports`` work with ``import safe``?